The Last Supper (2025 film)

-The Last Supper is a 2025 American biblical drama film about the last days of Jesus Christ.
-It is co-written and directed by Mauro Borrelli, and stars James Oliver Wheatley, Jamie Ward, Charlie MacGechan, Nathalie Rapti Gomez, Robert Knepper, and James Faulkner.
+The Last Supper is a 2025 American Christian drama film co-written and directed by Mauro Borrelli.
+It stars James Oliver Wheatley, Jamie Ward, Charlie MacGechan, Nathalie Rapti Gomez, Robert Knepper, and James Faulkner.
 Chris Tomlin is one of the executive producers.
 The film was released on March 14, 2025, by Pinnacle Peak Pictures.

+Plot

+The film is about the last days of Jesus.